 Downtown made its name as a music publisher, founded by Justin Kalifowitz in New York in 2007.

 These days, Downtown Music Holdings operates as the parent company for Downtown Music Publishing, in addition to Downtown Neighbouring Rights, plus publishing admin service Songtrust.
 Kalifowitz is CEO of Downtown Music Holdings.

-DMH is also the parent of CD Baby and its parent, AVL, which Downtown acquired for around $200m in 2019.
-In 2020, Downtown also acquired artist and label services company FUGA for a pricetag which sources suggest was worth upwards of $40m.
+In January 2020, Downtown also acquired artist and label services company FUGA for a pricetag which sources suggest was worth upwards of $40m.